developerbaalla/Portfolio-site/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio
+# Hello Microverse

-> In this project, you will set up a "Portfolio" repository.
+> In this project, you will set up a "Hello world" repository.
 No complex coding is required for this exercise.
+My goal here is to master all of the tools and best practices i have learned about in previous steps.
+I will be using them in all Microverse projects and most likely in my future job as well.

 ## Built With